High-Rate-SHM-Working-Group/Dataset-1-High-Rate-Drop-Tower-Data-set/README.md

 Figure 1: Experimental setup of drop test data
 </p>

 The test specimen is subjected to 5 repeated tests where slight variations in the signal are observed, presumably caused by damage in the PCBs.
-These results are shown in figure 2.
+Figure 2 shows the deceleration profile from three different tests for a single accelerometer.

 <p align="center">
 <img src="images/candata.png" alt="drawing" width="600"/>